EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 be wrapped in a compatibility class and should continue to work as normal:

 1. Load file as a module
-2. Map any existing functions in the file to their new counterparts, start3 -> load, journal hooks -> event handlers
+2. Map any existing functions in the file to their new counterparts, start3 -> load, journal hooks -> event handlers.
+This is done via generated members on the MigratedPlugin instance
 3. These will explicitly NOT support reloading.
 And any attempt to reload them will result in a very large and scary exception being thrown.